If you like Skforecast , please give us a star on GitHub! ⭐️

 The model is retrained every $n$ iterations of predictions.

 After an initial train, the model is used sequentially without updating it and following the temporal order of the data.
 This strategy has the advantage of being much faster since the model is trained only once.
-However, the model does not incorporate the latest information available, so it may lose predictive capacity over time.
+However, the model does not incorporate the latest data available, so it may lose predictive capacity over time.

 The most appropriate validation method will depend on the strategy to be used in production, whether the model will be periodically retrained or not before the prediction process.
 Regardless of the strategy used, it is important not to include test data in the search process to avoid overfitting problems.